A Confucius Classroom

 The Head receiving the Hanban award for Best Confucius Classroom in the World 2012 on behalf of Kingsford Community School

-The school’s Confucius Classroom status and international links programme adds a positive dimension to all curriculum areas; helps raise students’ aspirations and prepares for working and living in an increasingly competitive and global economy.
+The school’s Confucius Classroom status and international links programme add a positive dimension to all curriculum areas; helping to raise the students’ aspirations and preparing them for working and living in an increasingly competitive and global economy.

 At a local level, we have developed the teaching of Mandarin in our feeder primary schools, as well as developing business language courses for staff from the banking sector.
 Our community language programmes support a range of local residents and the development of their language and culture.